Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/SR_ssl.md

 #### Configure the Master Agent in {{< TransferCFT/axwayvariablesComponentLongName  >}}

-1. Go to the in the` $CFTDIRINSTALL/distrib/xsr/` folder, and rename the `iaik_jce- 3.16.jar` file as `iaik_jce- 3.16.unused.`
+1. Go to the in the` $CFTDIRINSTALL/distrib/xsr/` folder, and rename the `iaik_jce-3.16.jar` file as `iaik_jce-3.16.unused.`
-1. Move the `entrust- toolkit- 8.0.36.jar` file from the `$CFTDIRINSTALL/distrib/xsr/fips` folder to the `$CFTDIRINSTALL/distrib/xsr/` folder.
+1. Move the `entrust-toolkit-8.0.36.jar` file from the `$CFTDIRINSTALL/distrib/xsr/fips` folder to the `$CFTDIRINSTALL/distrib/xsr/` folder.

 ## SSL termination with Secure Relay

 ### Create a CFTNET object

 1. Create a CFTNET object where:
     -   TYPE=TCP
     -   PROTOCOL=SR
 1. Define the mandatory parameters RECALLHOST, HOST, and SSLTERM.
     -   RECALLHOST: The host address on which the Master Agent calls Transfer CFT when Secure Relay receives an incoming call.
 If Transfer CFT and the Master Agent run of the same host, use the loopback network interface (for example, 127.0.0.1) instead of the public network interface.
     -   HOST: Designates the network interface that is used on the Router Agent side.
     -   SSLTERM: Set this Boolean to YES to enable SSL termination.

 ****Example****